Colts waive kicker Rodrigo Blankenship

 “Everybody gets evaluated at every position,’’ Reich said.
 “Then what are we going to do?
 Are we going to bring people in?
 Going to stay pat?’’

-The errant 42-yard attempt against Jacksonville was one miss too many for Blankenship to survive.
+As it turned out, Blankenship’s 42-yard attempt at Houston was one miss too many for him to survive.

 It’s worth noting he also missed a game-winning attempt in his previous game, although there were extenuating circumstances.